re9ulus/twitter-emotional-analysis/README.md

 ##Application for emotional analysis of twitter stream.

-The List of English words rated for valence AFFIN-111.txt were taken from [Brede Wiki](http://neuro.imm.dtu.dk/wiki/AFINN/)
+The List of English words rated for valence AFFIN-111.txt was taken from [Brede Wiki](http://neuro.imm.dtu.dk/wiki/AFINN/)